Katie Schumacher-Cawley: Coaching career

 A 2002 graduate of Penn State, she was a two-time American Volleyball Coaches Association (AVCA) All-American, three-time All-Big Ten selection, and three-time AVCA All-Region selection volleyball player for the Nittany Lions.
-She was a member of the 1999 NCAA national championship Team and also played basketball for the Lady Lions basketball team in 2001–2002.
-Schumacher-Cawley ended her Penn State career with 1,310 kills, 772 digs and 299 blocks.
+She was a member of the 1999 NCAA national championship team and ended her Penn State career with 1,310 kills, 772 digs and 299 blocks.
+Schumacher-Cawley also played basketball for the Lady Lions basketball team in 2001–2002, and was part of the team's 2002 Sweet Sixteen run.

-A native of Chicago, Illinois, she was inducted into Chicagoland Sports Hall of Fame in 2008 and was named to the Girls Catholic Athletic Conference Hall of Fame in 2003.

 In her first season as Penn State's head coach in 2022, the team went undefeated in its pre conference season, starting at 11–0, despite having lost 7 starters from the previous season to graduation or transferring.
 Penn State went 13–7 in conference play, finishing in 5th place.
-Furher, in 2022, she coached several players to conference and national recognition.
+Further, in 2022, she coached several players to conference and national recognition.
 In the Big Ten, senior outside hitter Kashauna Williams and junior middle blocker Allie Holland were named to first team, while senior setter Seleisa Elisaia were named to the second team.
 Freshman outside hitter Alexa Markley rounded out conference awards by being named to the All-Freshman team, and graduate student middle blocker Katie Clark earned the sportsmanship honor.
-Penn State went 13–7 in conference play, finishing in 5th place.
 In the NCAA postseason, Penn State earned the #4 seed in the Wisconsin regional.
 She was the only first year head coach in 2022 to lead her team to the Sweet 16 in the NCAA tournament.
 Moreover, Seleisa Elisaia, Allie Holland, and Kashauna Williams were recognized as AVCA all region first team players.

+In the 2024 season, Schumacher-Cawley led the team to its best season in seven years, going 29–2 in regular season play, and won a share of the Big Ten title after defeating Nebraska in its final conference match.
+It was the program's 18th Big Ten title overall, and first since 2017.
+She was named Big Ten Coach of the Year for her efforts.
+She also coached several players who were recognized with conference awards: Izzy Starck (Freshman of the Year, First Team All-Big Ten, All-Freshman Team), Jess Mruzik (Unanimous First Team All-Big Ten), Camryn Hannah (First Team), Taylor Trammel (First Team), Gillian Grimes (Second Team), Caroline Jurevicius (All-Freshman Team), and Ava Falduto (Sportsmanship Award).

+Schumacher-Cawley became the first female Division I head coach winner of an NCAA women’s volleyball title after leading Penn State to the 2024 national championship.